...

 • Koppepan no Tajima Kichijōji (コッペの田島 吉祥寺店)

 • As its name suggested, it is a Koppepan specialist.
 Koppepan is a bread roll that has various fillings inside.
-The ones sold here are around 18cm long.
+The ones sold there are around 18cm long.

-• There are more than 30 flavors on the menu, including sweet, savory, and the ones that are deep fried.
-The bread rolls are all freshly made each morning.
+• There are more than 30 flavors on the menu, including sweet and savory.
+Some are even deep fried!
+Also, the bread rolls are all freshly baked each morning.

 • The most popular sweet flavor is Red Bean Paste and Margarine (つぶあん・マーガリン).